-n Sept.
-6, 1901, anarchist Leon Czolgosz shot President William McKinley while he was attending the Pan-American Exhibition in Buffalo, New York.
-The President died of his wounds a week later, and Vice President Theodore Roosevelt was sworn in as the nation's twenty-sixth president.
+on Sept.
+6, 1901, anarchist Leon Czolgosz shot President William McKinley who was attending the Pan-American Exhibition in Buffalo, New York.
+Although surrounded by 50 bodyguards, Czolgosz was able to walk up to McKinley and fire two shots at him, hitting him in the chest and abdomen.
+Incredibly, a mortally wounded McKinley shouted out "Be easy with him, boys" to his Secret Service agents as they aggressively subdued his assailant, making free with fists and pistol butts.
+The President died of his wounds a week later, and Vice President Theodore Roosevelt was sworn in as the nations' 26th president.
 Through these tragic events, the course of American history changed.
 For North American conservation, it changed irrevocably.

 In the area of natural history, Theodore Roosevelt was beyond question the most learned of American presidents (with the possible exception of Thomas Jefferson), and with respect to enacting policies for the protection of wildlife and their habitats, he remains indisputably the greatest.

-His tenure marked a crucial turning point for wildlife in North America, launching a crusade on behalf of wildlife that was as remarkable as it was unexpected.
-It emerged from an era of wanton destruction and launched one of conservation and restoration-a vital philosophical and practical overture remarkable not only for its novelty and genius, but also for its power and longstanding authority.
-Its inception remarks one of history's repeated triumphs: the collision of a rare persona with extraordinary times.
+His tenure marked a crucial turning point for wildlife in North America, launching a crusade on behalf of the wild others that was as remarkable as it was unexpected.
+It emerged from an era of wanton destruction and launched one of conservation and restoration - a vital philosophical and practical overture remarkable, not only for its novelty and genius, but also certainly for its power and long-standing authority.
+Its inception remarks one of history's repeated triumphs: the collision of a rare persona within extraordinary times.

-Hunter, naturalist, and scholar, Roosevelt made concern for wild nature a respectable topic for political elites and for political agendas.
+Hunter, naturalist and scholar, Roosevelt made concern for wild nature a respectable topic for political elites and for political agendas.
 He did so while articulating the notion of restrained self-interest as an essential process for the nation's good, embracing the public mind as a mechanism to ensure that natural resource use became a matter of social discourse and concern.
 This, beyond any other, was his greatest achievement.
-While it is common for writers and historians to emphasize his explicit policies and legislation for wildlife, it was the cultural change he made in the political mindset and the public conscience toward conservation that has the limitless power for improvement and progression.
-Because of this, the emergent concern for wildlife, spearheaded by hunters and anglers throughout the USA and Canada, could now find acceptance in legislatures and at political meetings, forging a chain of action that linked local grassroots movements and everyday concerns for nature with the corridors of power.
+While it is common for writers and historians to emphasize his explicit policies and legislation for wildlife, it was the cultural change he made in the political mindset and the public conscience towards conservation that has the limitless power for improvement and progression.
+Because of this, the emergent concern for wildlife, spearheaded by hunters and anglers throughout the U.S. and Canada, could now find acceptance in legislatures and at political meetings, forging a chain of action that linked local grassroots and everyday concerns for nature with the corridors of power.

-This was how the democratization of wildlife conservation occurred, and it occurred so quickly as to resemble a revolution in thought, and as rapid an innovation in law and practice as could be imagined.
-Hunters (and other naturalists) drove the debate at their community levels, and America's most prominent citizen-hunter, President Roosevelt, made natural-resource conservation a national and international priority.
-He saw clearly that the common good of all Americans was linked foundationally to the nation's use of its environmental riches.
+This was how the democratization of wildlife conservation occurred, and occurred so quickly as to resemble a revolution in thought, and as rapid an innovation in law and practice as could be imagined.
+Perhaps only a young democracy could achieve this.
+Hunters (and other naturalists) drove the debate at their community levels, and America's most prominent citizen-hunter, President Roosevelt, made natural resource conservation a national and international priority.
+He saw so clearly that the common good of all Americans was linked foundationally to the nation's use of its environmental riches.
 His achievements for the protection of America's natural grandeur and wild renewable resources remarkably influenced the psyche of the American people and, in doing so, unquestionably aided the confidence and capacity of the nation.
 As history has clearly shown, seldom has the potential of democracy to befit all citizens been so concretely defined or so explosively compelled by a single political leader.
-We are left wondering: Where are the Roosevelts of today?
+We are left wondering: where are the Roosevelts of today?